Ifeoluwa Lawal Ifeoluwa Lawal

 5. The Popularity of Schlager Music (Schlagermusik)

 Germans love a genre of music called Schlager.
 I don’t know how to explain it.
 It’s like a combination of pop music and German folk music.
 There’s also classic Schlager and current Schlager.
-Some examples are:
+Here is a good introduction to German Schlager music:

 • “Achterbahn” - Helene Fischer,